bvibber/hdrfix/readme.md

 Definitely/short-term:
 * auto-output-filename feature to make it easier to use on live folders
-* add linear shift (additive), scale (multiplicative), and gamma (power) options, in that order on input and in opposite order on output
 * allow auto-set of the pre-shift/pre-scale with histogram percentiles
 * add JPEG output
 * add compression params for JPEG output